HiddenMonk/Sagen/README.md

-# HAARP
+# Sagen

-HAARP* is my attempt at making a text-to-speech engine aimed at .NET developers who don't have thousands of dollars at their disposal to license a commercial speech synthesis solution.
+Sagen is my attempt at making a text-to-speech engine aimed at .NET developers who don't have thousands of dollars at their disposal to license a commercial speech synthesis solution.

 Aside from often being prohibitively expensive, commercial TTS technologies are frequently restrictive in their available customization options for voices, voice parameters, and context-sensitive vocal qualities like intonation, stress, and timbre which are necessary to convey emotion and intent.
 Concatenative synthesizers and other similar "realistic" synthesizers based on databases of recorded samples leave a large memory footprint, are of relatively poor performance, and require each voice to be installed separately.